Shivam-Narayan/Python-complete-notes/README.md

 print(person.greet())
 ```

-An object carries attributes and methods that operate on its state.
+Objects hold attributes and methods that operate on those attributes.

 ---

 ## 3. self

-In instance methods, `self` refers to the current object.
+In instance methods, `self` is a reference to the current object.
 It is the conventional name for the first parameter of an instance method.

 ### Example